hannamw/EAP-IG/README.md

 - Changed how tokenizers are handled to be more compatible with newer versions of TransformerLens.
 - You can now export graphs as `.pt` files, which takes less space than `.json` files.
 - Added a `requirements.txt` file, as well as an `environment.yml` file.
 I used conda to handle my virtual environments, so the latter might work better.
 - Removed the dependency on `cmapy`, because cmapy isn't updated to work with newer versions of matplotlib; full disclosure, some of the `visualization.py` code thus comes directly from `cmapy`, just updated a little.
-This is also nice because it removes the need to download
+This is also nice because it removes the need to download `cmapy`'s dependencies.
 - Added more comments (but more documentation is still needed!)